 - The furnace is over firing.
-Review the directions in Section 6 to properly adjust the burner - Ductwork is installed on the furnace.
-The CB-140 furnace is not designed for ductwork applications.
+Review the directions in Section 6 to properly adjust the burner. - Improper ductwork is installed on the furnace (applicable only if your furnace is operating as a central furnace).
+Ductwork must be installed by qualified HVAC personnel according to industry standards and the specifications provided in Section 3.